 In rural areas of Gujarat, An. stephensi is prevalent round the year in canal-irrigated, non-canal-irrigated and riverine villages.
-Its density in riverine villages remains <2 per man hour whereas, in the canal-irrigated and non-canal-irrigated villages it remains <1 per man hour throughout the year (Fig. 23).
+Its density in riverine villages remains below 2 per man-hour whereas, in the canalirrigated and non-canal-irrigated villages it remains below 1 per man hour throughout the year (Fig. 22).
 In urban areas it is collected throughout the year in varying proportions and is most abundant between June and August, which coincides with the onset of transmission season.
-In Surat City (Fig. 24), it was also collected in light-trap collections throughout the study period and followed a similar trend observed in pyrethrum spray collections.
-In Kutchch, pyrethrum space spray and light-trap collections during 2006-2007 of the species showed a high peak in March-April soon after the winters were over and relatively lower prevalence during the wet season.
+In Surat City (Fig. 23), it was also collected in light trap collections throughout the study period and followed a similar trend observed in pyrethrum spray collections.